Sue Dowden Adv Dip Reg MBACP

 The psychodynamic approach involves us working closely together to explore and understand the less conscious aspects of thoughts, feelings and behaviour.
 These thoughts or feelings may be adding to your problems or suffering, but the insight gained by us thinking together can allow you to resolve problems and make changes that enable you to live a more fulfilled life.
 Psychodynamic counselling/psychotherapy is normally open-ended, but can be time-limited if necessary or required.

 The CBT approach (Cognitive Behavioural Therapy) is more goal-orientated and can be effective for a variety of problems by focussing more on specific thoughts, behaviour and present-day difficulties.
-It can be briefer and direct, is often time-limited and can be adapted for self-help after our work together ends.

 I will often use a mixture of the two approaches within my work, adapting to most effectively help with the feelings or difficulties you express.